derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/02/2024 16:13:40 : 3 Database Admins walked into a NoSQL bar.
+05/02/2024 16:14:26 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand binary, those who don't, and those who were expecting this joke to be in trinary.
+A QA engineer walks into a bar.
+Runs into a bar.
+Crawls into a bar.
+Dances into a bar.
+Tiptoes into a bar.
+Rams a bar.
+Jumps into a bar.
 <!-- replace-with-joke ends -->